Alistair McAlpine, Baron McAlpine of West Green

 Robert Alistair McAlpine, Baron McAlpine of West Green (14 May 1942 – 17 January 2014) was a British businessman, politician and author who was an advisor to Prime Minister Margaret Thatcher.

 McAlpine was descended from the McAlpine baronets who made their fortune in the construction industry.
 McAlpine held a variety of jobs before becoming prominent in British politics in the 1980s as the treasurer and a major fundraiser of the Conservative Party.
 A close ally of Thatcher, McAlpine did not support her successor as Prime Minister John Major, and later joined James Goldsmith's Referendum Party.
 McAlpine later rejoined the Conservatives but resigned his seat in the House of Lords.

 Outside politics McAlpine was prominent in a variety of business developments in Australia as well as being an art collector and memoirist.

 Early life and business career

 McAlpine was born at The Dorchester in Mayfair, London.
 His great-grandfather was "Concrete Bob", Robert McAlpine, the first of the McAlpine baronets and the founder of the McAlpine construction firm.
 He was the second son of Ella Mary Gardner (Garnett) and Edwin McAlpine, the fifth Baronet, and the brother of William McAlpine, the sixth Baronet.
 He described his childhood as "idyllic" but not luxurious.
 He went to boarding school at the age of six.
 He had dyslexia and left Stowe School at 16 with three O-levels.
-He then worked on a McAlpine building site on the South Bank, keeping time and dealing with wage packets.
+Writing of his formative years in his 1999 memoir Bagman To Swagman, McAlpine recalled: